What Are the Different kinds of Debt?

 - How you pay it off: This really depends on your doctor or hospital.
 Ideally, they want you to pay it off all at once, but that might not be possible if you’ve had, say, an extended and costly hospital stay.
 Again, talk with the provider’s billing department to see if you can work out a payment plan or negotiate a lower price for the services you’ve received.

 - Tax implications: Qualified medical expenses that exceed 10 percent of your adjusted gross income can be deducted from your federal taxes.

-- Ramifications for your credit score: As with any debt, if your health care provider turns your account over to a collection agency, your credit score could drop.
-However unlike most other debt, it usually takes much longer for this to happen.
-In 2017, the three nationwide credit bureaus (Equifax, Experian and TransUnion) worked together to enact a 180-day waiting period before a medical debt reported by a collection agency appears on your credit reports, offering consumers more time to work out payment plans or pay down their debt.
-Additionally, if the debt does make its way onto your credit reports but is later paid off by your health insurance provider, the debt will be reported as paid.
-If instead the debt is reported as being in collections, it can remain on your credit reports for up to seven years, even after you pay off the debt.
+- In 2022, the three nationwide credit bureaus (Equifax®, Experian® and TransUnion®) worked together to enact a one-year waiting period before a medical debt reported by a collection agency appears on your credit reports, offering consumers more time to work out payment plans or pay down their debt.
+Additionally, if the debt is $500 or more and does make its way onto your credit reports but is later paid off, it will be removed from your credit report.
+As of April 2023, all medical collection debt with an initial reported balance under $500 is no longer included on U.S. consumer credit reports.

 Regardless of the types or the amount of debt you carry, the most important thing is to keep up with your payments each month.
 That way, you can steer clear of debt collectors and avoid negatively affecting your credit scores.